main-branch/semver_pr_label_check/README.md

 ## Change type labels

-**Note**: Before using this workflow, ensure that the required labels are created in your repository settings with these names and the desired colors and descriptions.
+Before using this workflow, ensure that the required labels are created in your repository settings with these names and the desired colors and descriptions.

-I use `#1D76DB` as the label color, but you can use whatever you want.

 ### `major-change`

 Use this label for changes that break compatibility with previous versions, such as removing a public method, changing a method signature, or modifying the expected behavior of a method.

-* **Recommended GitHub label description**: *The PR introduces changes that could break code using this gem*

 ### `minor-change`